alistairjoelquinn/atelier.nvim/README.md

 # Dynamic Theme - a Neovim theme plugin with a twist

 This Neovim theme comes with super powers.
 It allows you to update the current theme while you are working, as well as creating new themes from scratch.
-It's based on my own experience of wishing it was easier to update the colors slightly in the theme that I am using.
-Maybe there is one color which is a little too bright, or one you wish was a different color altogether.
+It's based on my own experience of wishing it was easier to update the theme that I am using.
+Perhaps you find there is one color which is a little too bright, or one you wish was a different color altogether.
 This plugin allows you to do just that.

 ## Dull-ish

-When first loading the theme, the [dull-ish theme](https://github.com/alistairjoelquinn/dull-ish.nvim) is applied.
+When first loading the plugin, the [dull-ish theme](https://github.com/alistairjoelquinn/dull-ish.nvim) is applied.
 This is a low-contrast, minimalistic theme with just a few subtle color highlights.
-From here, if you wish to open the edit window you can do it with `:DynamicThemeOpen`, or `<leader>dt` which is preconfigured.
+From here, if you wish to open the plugin window you can do so with `:DynamicThemeOpen`, or `<leader>dt` which is preconfigured.
 This will present you with the color editor for the dullish theme.

 ![Screenshot 2025-05-24 at 19 37 05](https://github.com/user-attachments/assets/a375b75c-964a-4903-8732-ac9985a82784)